 Omega-3s fatty acids (Omega-3s, for short) are a type of fat that is liquid at room temperature.
 These sorts of fats are called unsaturated fatty acids, and, more specifically, polyunsaturated fatty acids (PUFAs).

-Omega-3s are usually called essential fatty acids, which means our body cannot easily make them.
+Omega-3s are essential fatty acids.
+They are essential because our body needs these fatty acids for normal physiological functioning, but our body cannot easily make them.
 Instead, we must get them from the food we eat.

 There are three main types of Omega-3s for human health: ALA, EPA, and DHA.